 But in two or three days, it starts to click.
 "They're probably thinking," she says, "whew this is not bad, and this soft thing under my feet that I keep tripping on, I think I'll lie down in it.
 And all of a sudden, it's like you're offering me meat in your hand and I can really take it with my mouth."

 Realizing that it's all ok, they begin to blossom but their new persona does not equate with what might be expected from a dog that is bred to compete.
 "In a lot of respects, they are very cat like," she says.
-Well groomed and licking themselves just as clean, she adds, if you
+Well groomed and licking themselves just as clean, she adds, if youcall it, she'll come to you - when it's good and ready - because they are free thinkers.

 Within those confines, she says, personalities neatly range between her own two Grey's.
 One is a Tigger type, which is all over the place, and other is afraid to come out of the bedroom, but either way there's plenty of dog to go around.
 "They really want to please," she says, "and when you're happy that they've done something good, they are just as excited."